Feedback computability on Cantor space: Feedback computability relative to a structure

-We now define what it means for a subset of a structure to be feedback computable. \begin{definition} Suppose $L$ is a language and $\M$ is a (not necessarily countable) $L$-structure.
+We now define what it means for a subset of a structure to be feedback computable. \begin{defi} Suppose $L_0$ is a language and $\M$ is a (not necessarily countable) $L_0$-structure.
 Suppose $U \subseteq \M$ is fixed by all automorphisms of $\M$ and $\M_U$ is the expansion of $\M$ which adds $U$ as a new unary predicate.
-Then $U$ is \defn{feedback computable} from $\M$ if there is an $e \in \Nats$ such that $\<e\>^{\M} \asymp^+ \M_U$. \end{definition}
+Then $U$ is \defn{feedback computable} from $\M$ if there is an $e \in \Nats$ such that $\<e\>^{\M} \asymp^+ \M_U$. \end{defi}

-Note that by Lemma~\ref{Absolutness_of_asymp+} the specific forcing extension is irrelevant.
+Note that by Proposition~\ref{Absolutness_of_asymp+} the specific forcing extension is irrelevant.
 The reason why we require $U$ to be closed under automorphisms of $\M$ is so that the set $U$ is uniquely defined by $\M_U$.
 Our main use of this notion is when $\M$ is of the form $(\gamma, \in_\gamma, A)$ for some ordinal $\gamma$ and finite subset $A$, where $\in_\gamma$ denotes the relation $\in$ restricted to $\gamma$.